-You should only use water-based stains on wet wood.
-Water-based stains perform better on wet wood than oil-based stains because water-based stains are dissolved in water.
-So the stain is more compatible with the moisture in the wet wood.
+You should only use water-based stains over wet surfaces.
+They perform better because they are dissolved in water.
+So the coating is more compatible with moisture.

-However, the finish you will get from applying stain over damp wood will be inferior to the finish you’ll get if the wood was allowed to dry.
+However, the finish you will get from applying stain over a damp surface will be inferior to the finish you’ll get if the surface was dry.

 How To Stain Wet Wood?

 To stain wet wood, do the following things.